Semba: Carlos and Ines /

-If you are a kizomba and Semba lover, you might know Carlos Tabanka.
 Carlos is a teacher and an ambassador for the dances from his country, Angola.
-He is that person who includes everyone- young or old, no matter your background or ability.
 Through Carlos, I met Ines, his talented partner, and we shared a few moments of fun in Lisbon.

 I first noticed Ines in an Angolan nightclub in Lisbon.
 She is not only a dancer, but an engineer who keeps many of Lisbon's old buildings standing.
 I was excited to photograph her several weeks later at the Jardim das Amoreiras, located next to the Fundacao Arpad Szenes-Vieira da Silva and the Mae de Agua aqueduct.
 Ines had her own ideas and wanted a collaboration.
 She jumped into trees and changed from one outfit into another as the sun was setting.
-Ines expressed herself in a poetic way, so I am pairing my photos with poems by the Portuguese poet Florbela Espanca, whose work I discovered during my trip.
-Florbela died at the age of thirty-six and nearly one hundred years ago, she wrote verses full of passion and complexity.
+Ines expressed herself in a poetic way, so I am pairing these photos with words by the Portuguese poet Florbela Espanca, whose work I discovered during my trip.
+Florbela died at the age of thirty-six and nearly one hundred years ago, she wrote her verses.

 From "Volupia"